LIBERTY HIGH SCHOOL ORCHESTRA

 DAILY CLASSROOM REHEARSAL SKILLS and PERFORMANCE

-- *Seated and prepared for rehearsal at the beginning of class
+- *Seated on time and prepared for rehearsal at the beginning of class

 - *Attention focused during rehearsal